ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using-neon-intrinsics-to-optimize-unity-on-android/5-the-optimizations.md

 As you’ve already learned, the Burst compiler translates .NET bytecode to optimized native code.
 It is not applied across the whole of your project and there are some limitations as it doesn’t support all features of C#.

 ### How is the Burst compiler used?
-The Burst compiler can be used with the job system or with static functions.
-The following is an example of a Burst job:
+The Burst compiler can be used with the Job system or with static functions.
+The following is an example of a Burst Job:

 ```
 using Unity.Burst;